Part One – Measure the Ripples, Not Just the Splash

 Considering where the UK is now, perhaps the most vital step is Step 4: gathering up ripple effects from the policy decisions made during the pandemic to examine the full range of consequences.
 In simple terms, policymakers have focused their attention on the splash of the pebble of policy on mortality risks (Step 3) to the exclusion of other significant health, economic, and social consequences.
 These include various negative ripples, and we will examine them in more depth in a future article.
 Negative ripple effects include deaths and illnesses as a result of hospital beds and medical appointments being taken over by COVID-19 patients, disrupted economic activity, job losses, increased mental health disorders, loneliness, and widening inequalities in educational attainment.

 There have also been benefits from lockdown measures including reduced air pollution, increased wildlife, fewer road traffic and workplace accidents, increased take-up of technology, and increased volunteering.
 Some of these effects might stick into the longer-term too – but which ones?
-Well, no one knows, of course, and the middle of a crisis is a time to make predictions.
+Well, no one knows, of course, and the middle of a crisis is not a time to make predictions.
 But some of the workplace benefits, for example, are likely to last.
 If we are to properly evaluate the impact of lockdown policies, we must be alert to their benefits as well as their costs and measure them alongside one another.

 We need to go further than just measuring impacts if we are to ensure that we do more good than harm overall.
 The only way to do this is to bring together the expected impacts on life expectancies and life experiences into a single index.